-Why do narcissistic people strive to socially, emotionally, and financially damage their target’s lives?
+Why do narcissistic people strive to socially, emotionally, and financially damage the live’s of their targets?
 To feel powerful and in control, that’s why.
 The Narcissist knows there is no greater loneliness than feeling trapped and forced to endure isolation and shaming.

 One would think that forcing a victim to suffer through being targeted for the role of narcissistic abuse target time and time again would be enough to sate an abuser’s sadistic desire to cause harm, but they seldom stop there.
 Their true goal is the social and emotional isolation and complete physical and financial incapacitation of their targets and perceived rivals — not based on justice or karma but simply because the antagonistic, spiteful, petulant and egocentric Narcissist, Narcopath, Malignant Narcissist, or person with an Anti-Social Personality Disorder derivation selfishly and for their own fickle best interests alone demands it.